ReactiveMongo/ReactiveMongo-Extensions/README.md

 ## Introduction

+*DOCS ARE STALE.
+PLEASE CHECK THE TEST FOLDER UNTIL DOCS ARE FIXED*

  *ReactiveMongo Extensions* currently provides two DAO types, which are [BsonDao](src/main/scala/dao/BsonDao.scala) and [JsonDao](src/main/scala/dao/JsonDao.scala).
 You may want to check test specifications for possible use cases.
 Both of the DAOs have similar APIs.
 Some of them are ```find```, ```findOne```, ```findById```, ```insert```, ```updateById```, ```count```, ```foreach```, ```fold```...

 There are also DSL helpers for each DAO type, which are [BsonDsl](src/main/scala/dsl/BsonDsl.scala) and [JsonDsl](src/main/scala/dsl/JsonDsl.scala).
 DSL helpers provide utilities to easily construct JSON or BSON queries.